top of page

 This is what I got!
 I paid £4.00 for the bag, and I got about £12.00 worth of food

 All in all, it was a pretty decent selection of products.
-Everything was dated for the same day; many had yellow stickers stuck on the products, so items that went to clearance and hadn't sold were placed in the bags.
+Everything was dated for the same day, and many had yellow stickers stuck on them.
+Items that went to clearance and hadn't sold were placed in the bags.
 That's fair enough; after all, that's the idea of the service: to avoid food waste.
 Normally, if they hadn't sold, they would have been thrown away, so by my buying this bag, food waste has been reduced!
 Job done!

 The food items were fine and in an edible condition.
 Everything apart from the salsa, spring onions and Swiss roll went in the freezer for use at a later date.
-The onions and salsa aren't freezable, so they went in the fridge; but if I'm honest, the salsa wasn't used, which is a shame, and eats into the value of the bag and is against the principle of avoiding food waste, but I did use everything else up, so all in all, that's a positive result.
+The onions and salsa weren't freezable, so they went in the fridge.
+Still, if I'm honest, the salsa wasn't used, which is a shame, and eats into the value of the bag and is against the principle of avoiding food waste, but I did use everything else up, so all in all, that's a positive result.

 If you follow my blog or have read any of my previous posts, you will know that my favourite mission in life is grabbing yellow sticker bargains, and that will remain my way to try and save food from waste and grab a bargain.
 The reason for this is two-fold: